Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Member-centric analysis of certifications and transactions

-In addition to neighborhoods, we propose to study triangles in $ \mathcal{C}$ and $\mathcal{T}_{MM} $, which are a famous and very important concept in network theory.
+In addition to neighborhoods and ego-nets, we propose to study triangles in $ \mathcal{C}$ and $\mathcal{T}_{MM} $, which are a famous and very important concept in network theory.
 They intuitively convey the idea that \textit{people I interact with tend to also interact between themselves}.
-A commonly used metric mixing triangles and neighborhoods in graphs is the clustering coefficient.
-The clustering coefficient of a node is the density of its neighborhood, and the clustering coefficient of the whole graph is defined as the average value over its nodes.
+Two basic related metrics in graphs are the clustering coefficient and the number of triangles.